 - Do not submit multiple pieces in the same category.

-- Do not submit multiple poems or poetry with stanzas/line breaks; only prose poems in paragraph format will be considered for publication.
+- Do not submit poetry with stanzas/line breaks; only prose poems in paragraph format will be considered for publication.

 - Submissions will not be considered for publication if they are sent via email/mail or if they do not follow the posted guidelines.